jonjack/playground/docs/actions.md

 This article documents a lot of nitty gritty details of Actions probably needlessly.
 If you want a quick summary, then here at the core things you should know:-

-- Actions can be thought of as just simple functions that take a `Request` and return a `Result`
+- Actions can be thought of as just simple functions that take a `Request` and return a `Result`, or rather, they are an object that encapsulate a function of type `Request => Result`.
+When you construct them, you need to supply the `Request => Result` function as an argument (see next)

-- The framework takes care of handing your Action a `Request` object, you generally just need to implement the code (in the Action body) that returns the `Result`

 - All Action's, generally, have two constructors - `apply` and `async`.
   `apply` returns a `Result` and `async` returns a `Future[Result]`